The High Lord of Spring's oldest power — to shed High Fae shape and wear the beast.

 Shape-shifting

-Shape-shifting is the rarest of the High Fae magics in Prythian: the power to abandon one's High Fae form entirely and become a beast of fur, claw, and fang.
+The rarest of the High Fae magics in Prythian.
+Abandon the High Fae form entirely and become a beast of fur, claw, and fang.
+Of course it's a Spring Court thing.

-In the world of A Court of Thorns and Roses it is bound most closely to Spring, where Tamlin can collapse into a monstrous, golden-furred creature — and where the war and the blight stripped most of his court of the ability to follow him.
+It's bound closest to Spring, where Tamlin collapses into a monstrous, golden-furred creature — and where the war and the blight stripped most of the court of the ability to follow him there.

 At a glance